GreenKubeCloud/GreenKube/docs/architecture.md

     prefetching once per zone per run.
 - Use conservative defaults (DEFAULT instance profile) when instance-type is unknown so the pipeline remains operational.
+- **Database Agnosticism**: The core logic is independent of the storage backend.
+PostgreSQL is the default for production, but SQLite and Elasticsearch are fully supported.

 ## Notes for contributors
 - Tests are TDD-first: add tests before implementing behavior.